influxdata/docs-v2/content/influxdb/v2.2/api-guide/iot-starter/nodejs.md

 In **IoT Starter**, a _registered device_ is a point that contains your device ID and authorization details (API token and authorization ID).
 A device authorization defines _read_ and _write_ permissions on `INFLUX_BUCKET`.
-To register devices, you'll add an `/api/devices/create` route that passes requests to InfluxDB and returns the new authorization.
+To register devices, you'll add the `/api/devices/create` route that passes requests to InfluxDB and returns the new authorization.
 `/api/devices/create` will use the following `/api/v2` InfluxDB API endpoints: